top of page

 Bird-Friendly Habitat

 Birds need food, shelter, nesting areas, and water.
 Native plants (plants which existed here before European settlers arrived) are key to the first three needs and are also the foundation of a healthy ecosystem.
-We promote the use of native plants in landscaping, whether a yard, patio, park, school, or business.
+We promote the use of native plants in landscaping, whether for a yard, patio, park, school, or business.

 Native plants attract a higher number and greater diversity of beneficial insects.
 This benefits birds and their babies.
 Ninety-six percent of land birds feed insects, particularly caterpillars, to their nestlings.
 Seeds, nuts, berries, and nectar from native plants are also important and nutritious food sources for birds.
 Native shrubs and trees provide shelter and nesting opportunities.